 The Perlman philosophy of supervision is based on appropriate, full-time supervision at all times.
 This includes activities, meals, programs, out of camp trips, informal and free time activities.
 Our staff are the very best in the business, and our selection process is extremely competitive.
 We demand trustworthiness, enthusiasm, creativity, responsibility, and dependability from our staff.

 Every lifeguard on our waterfront staff has been certified by the American Red Cross (or equivalent), and go through a site-specific training in emergency procedures prior to the campers’ arrival.
 Campers are permitted at the pool or waterfront only when lifeguards are present.
-Life jackets are required at all times when the campers are at the waterfront.
+Life jackets are required at all times when the campers are at the waterfront, and campers must pass a swim test to be allowed in the deep end of the pool.
 Campers in the Freshmore Division receive swim instruction at our pool 2-3 times per week.

 Health, Safety, & Nutrition